-- 13.1 The student has the right to file a complaint in writing using the Accommodations Complaint Form to Accessibility Services if they do not receive their full accommodations, as outlined in their approved Letter of Accommodation, from their instructors or other College services.
-Please see Appendix C for this form. - 13.2 The Complaint will be reviewed by Accessibility Services within 3 business days of being received.
-Accessibility Services may request more information or clarification about the complaint from the student. - 13.3 The instructor will be invited to a collaborative session with Accessibility Services to gather more information or clarification and to discuss how the complaint may be resolved. - 13.4 A Complaint Resolution Plan will be generated for valid complaints by Accessibility Services to address the concern(s). - 13.5 The complaint resolution plan will be in writing and will be communicated to the Student within 5 business days of receiving the complaint. - 13.6 If following the creation of the complaint resolution plan, the student disagrees with the outcome, the student may appeal the terms of the complaint resolution plan by notifying the DAE (or designate) of their concerns in writing within 5 business days of receiving the complaint resolution plan. - 13.7 If following the appeal to the DAE (or designate) the student disagrees with the outcome, the student may appeal the terms of the complaint resolution plan by notifying the VP ASE (or designate) of their concerns in writing within 10 business days of receiving the Associate Vice President Student Experience & Registrar (or designate) and the VP ASE (or designate) decision on the complaint resolution plan. - 13.8 The DAE (or designate) and the VP ASE (or designate) may consult with the appropriate Dean, Chair, legal services, instructor, employees, and representatives from Accessibility Services when evaluating the complaint from the student.
+- 13.1 The Student has the right to file a Complaint in writing to Accessibility Services if they do not receive their full Accommodations, as outlined in their approved Letter of Accommodation, from their Instructors or other College services.
+Please see Appendix B for the information to include in a Complaint. - 13.2 The Complaint will be reviewed by Accessibility Services within 5 business days of being received. - 13.3 A Complaint Resolution Plan will be generated for valid Complaints by Accessibility Services to address the concern(s). - 13.4 The Complaint Resolution Plan will be in writing and will be communicated to the Student within 5 business days of receiving the Complaint. - 13.5 If following the creation of the Complaint Resolution Plan, the Student disagrees with the outcome, the Student may appeal the terms of the Complaint Resolution Plan by notifying the Director of Student Services (or designate) of their concerns in writing within 10 business days of receiving the Complaint Resolution Plan. - 13.6 If following the appeal to the Director of Student Services the Student disagrees with the outcome, the Student may appeal the terms of the Complaint Resolution Plan by notifying the Vice President Academic (or designate) of their concerns in writing within 10 business days of receiving the Complaint Resolution Plan.

-- 13.9 The VP ASE (or designate) will communicate their decision regarding the complaint in writing to the student and the Manager of Accessibility and Wellness Services no later than 10 business days after receiving the appeal.
-The decision will be considered final. - 13.10 Additional actions will be taken to implement the final decision, as required.
+- 13.7 The Director of Student Services and the Vice President Academic (or designate) may consult with the appropriate Dean, Chair, legal services, Instructor, employees, and representatives from Accessibility Services when evaluating the Complaint from the Student. - 13.8 The Vice President Academic (or designate) will communicate their decision regarding the Complaint in writing to the Student and the Manager of Accessibility and Wellness Services no later than 5 business days after receiving the Appeal.
+The decision will be considered final. - 13.9 Additional actions will be taken to implement the final decision, as required.